jjessicalu/recipes-eda-modeling/README.md

 #### **Overview**
 This project analyzes a comprehensive recipe dataset from Food.com, containing thousands of user-submitted recipes along with nutritional information, preparation details, and user reviews and ratings.
 In a time where home cooking is increasingly popular as people become more conscious about what they eat and eating out is becoming more of a luxury, understanding what makes a recipe successful is more important than ever.

-However, starting out cooking can be a difficult tasks, with so many recipes online and so many levels of complexity.
+However, starting out cooking can be a difficult task, with so many recipes online and so many levels of complexity.
 That's why I want to look at how many steps a recipe has and if there's a way to predict that.

 **Research Question & Goal**: